kirito-k/E-Commerce-Amazon-Clone-with-Microservices/README.md

 Thus, to learn the REAL tech and prove others wrong, I was motivated enough to create something that included everything.

-This is a MEGAPROJECT of building a scalable, production-grade Amazon-like E-commerce website using pure Microservices architecture with Google Kubernetes Engine.
+This is a MEGAPROJECT of building a scalable, production-grade Amazon-like E-commerce website using pure Microservices architecture and Google Kubernetes Engine.

 ## Pre-requisites